Initiatives

 The Program of Ragon and IMES in Science and Medicine (PRISM) Science Club

-The PRISM Science Club, for high school students from underrepresented communities in the Greater Boston area, meets on Saturdays in March and April.
+The PRISM Science Club, for high school students from surrounding communities with economic need, meets on Saturdays in March and April.
 PRISM is a joint effort between the Ragon Institute, MIT’s Institute for Medical Engineering and Science (IMES), and the Harvard-MIT Program in Health Sciences and Technology (HST), housed at IMES which launched in 2022.

 Each week features a different program, with a talk, discussion, and an activity.
 The club is facilitated by graduate students from IMES/HST.